hdtodd/omnisensor_433/README.md

 If you have a Bosch BME68x sensor, the `omni.ino` code is prepared to report its readings.
 Simply connect the BME68x into your Pioc 2 and restart or reload the Pico 2.
 As programmed, `omni` uses the I2C interface to the BME68x:

-*  connect BME SCL to Pico
+*  connect BME SDI to Pico pin 6, SDA (may not work on other Pico SDA pins!)
-*  connect BME S
+*  connect BME SCK to Pico pin 7, SCL (may not work on other Pico SCL pins!)
 *  connect BME GND to Pico GND
 *  connect BME VCC to Pico VSYS